Wonder how you can tap on social media marketing?

 Determining your company’s social media marketing course of action can be daunting, especially with the various upcoming social media marketing trends, but taking advantage of the available resources can help.
 Identify and develop a good social media marketing strategy for ascertained success.

 Ready To Learn More?
-Sign Up For Our Social Media Marketing Course!
+Sign Up For Our Digital Marketing Course!

 What we have touched on above is just the icing on the cake.

-In our two-day social media marketing course, we cover a detailed six-step process focusing on the most important social networks you need to know.
+In the two-day social media marketing course, we cover a detailed six-step process focusing on the most important social networks you need to know.
 You will be equipped with hands-on knowledge and valuable tools to strengthen both your skills and knowledge of social media marketing.
-Find out more about the course here.
+Also at Equinet Academy, we have a Certified Digital Marketing Strategist (CDMS) Programme that showcases different facets of Digital Marketing.
+These include :

 Corporate storyteller, influencer, strategist, people developer, and change agent, Walter has 20 years of experience in brand development, content marketing, PR, social media marketing, strategic planning, industry development, and organisational management.